TheRoboticsClub/gsoc2024-Oscar_Martinez/docs/_posts/2024-10-28-Final-Submission.md

 ![multilevel_composition]({{ site.baseurl }}/assets/images/week11/multilevel_composition.gif)

-All my contributions have been merged upstream, and multilevel composition—allowing subtrees to contain other subtrees at any depth—is now fully functional.
-This feature works seamlessly with both offline apps (executed directly on ROS 2 Humble) and in the dockerized execution environment of JdeRobot.
+All my contributions have been merged upstream, and multilevel composition (allowing subtrees to contain other subtrees at any depth) is now fully functional.
+This feature works seamlessly with both offline apps (executed directly on ROS 2 Humble) and in the [dockerized execution environment of JdeRobot](https://hub.docker.com/r/jderobot/robotics-academy).

-You can see an example of how the composition tools and the library work in the video I created showcasing my contributions.
+You can see an example of how the composition tools and the library work in this video I created showcasing my contributions.

 # Future work

-* Cyclic subtree check
-* Better library UI
-* Expanding the library
-* Better UI for moving between different subtrees.
+During my contribution, I've become aware of the different limitations and possible work to be done for future contributions:

+1. **Checking subtree loops**: implement a system to detect and prevent recursive loops at any level within the behavior tree (e.g., X → Y → Z → X).
+This will safeguard against infinite loops, ensuring that subtrees remain functional.
+Currently, the application would hang indefinitely trying to substitute the trees XML.

+2. **Improving the library UI**: redesign the library interface for easier navigation and discovery of behaviors, including better categorization, search, and filtering.
+In the current initial implementation, the user has to explicitly type the name of the component to import.

+3. **Expanding the subtree library**: add more pre-built behaviors, covering advanced applications like navigation and interaction, to provide users with a broader toolkit for building complex applications.

+4. **Enhancing navigation within subtrees**: create a smoother interface for moving between subtrees, possibly using a breadcrumb trail or hierarchy view.
+This will help users easily manage complex behavior tree structures.

+I'm planning to continue working with JdeRobot in the coming months to tackle these issues and keep improving BT Studio!

 # Merged pull requests